-Rent Pressure Zones are located in parts of the country where rents are highest and rising, and where households have the greatest difficulty finding accommodation they can afford.
+Rent Pressure Zones are located in parts of the country where rents are highest and rising, and where households have the greatest difficulty finding affordable accommodation.
 They are intended to moderate the rise in rents in these areas and create a stable and sustainable rental market that allows landlord and tenants to plan financially for their future.

 The RPZ Rent Calculator can be used to find out if a property is located in a Rent Pressure Zone by inputting the address or Eircode.
 It can also be used to calculate the maximum rent amount for the tenancy.

 The following Local Authority (LA) areas and Local Electoral Areas (LEAs) have been designated as Rent Pressure Zones:

 26th September 2019